-Birds have three pectoral muscles; the great pectoral which is attached to their enormous sternum, and alone exceeds in weight all the other muscles of the bird together; the middle pectoral, whose tendon turns over a kind of pulley, and is attached to the head of the humerus which it raises; by means of this mechanism, nature has placed an elevator muscle at the lower part of the body, so as to increase the weight of this part of the bird, which, without this kind of ballast, might have been upset in the air.
-The third, or lesser pectoral, is destined to draw the humerus towards the body.
+^{} Birds have three pectoral muscles; the great pectoral which is attached to their enormous sternum, and alone exceeds in weight all the other muscles of the bird together; the middle pectoral, whose tendon turns over a kind of pulley, and is attached to the head of the humerus which it raises; by means of this mechanism, Nature has placed an elevator muscle at the lower part of the body, so as to increase the weight of this part of the bird, which, without this kind of ballast might have been upset in the air.
+The third, or lesser pestoral, is destined to draw the humerus towards the body.

-or by allowing himself to fall from a height.
-If, on the ground, and if his wings are too large to be freely spread, he has a difficulty in rising; in that case he goes to an elevated spot and throws himself from it, that he may have sufficient room to extend his wings and strike in the air, the first stroke that is to raise him.
-The wings expand horizontally, the humerus which forms their principal part, standing off from the body; they then descend rapidly, and, as the air resists the sudden effort which tends to depress it, the body of the bird is elevated by a kind of elastic re-action, corresponding to the leap of man and to the swimming of fishes; the impulse being given, the bird closes his wings, contracts his dimensions, as much as possible, that the impulse may be almost entirely employed in raising his body, and may not be counteracted by the resistance of the air.
-This resistance of the air, but particularly the weight of the bird, would soon overcome the velocity that has been obtained, and he would drop, if, by again striking the air, he did not again rise.
-If the bird strikes a second time with his wings before the impulse communicated by the first stroke is over, he rises rapidly, but, on the contrary, descends, if this motion is delayed.
-If he allow himself to fall only to the height whence he began to rise, he may, by a continuance of equal vibrations, keep at the same height.
+allow himself to fall only to the height whence he began to rise; he may, by a continuance of equal vibrations, keep at the same height.
 A bird, sometimes, ceases altogether to move his wings, closes them against his sides and falls, with a precipitate motion, like any other weighty body.
 The name of pouncing is given to the rapid descent of predaceous birds on their prey.
-Observe a falcon drop suddenly on a poultry yard; if on the point of reaching the ground, he perceive danger, he immediately spreads his wings, and thus saves himself from falling; for, whatever velocity he may have acquired in this rapid motion, the resistance of the air always increases, as the squares of the velocity; he then rises anew and takes to flight.
+Observe a falcon drop suddenly on a poultry yard; if on the point of reaching the ground he perceives danger, he immediately spreads his wings, and thus saves himself from falling; for, whatever velocity he may have acquired in this rapid motion, the resistance of the air always increases, as the squares of the velocity; he then rises anew and takes to flight.
 This peculiar act is called resource.